 Send LS to RAN4 to inform the following.

-"It is RAN1’s common understanding that when none of the RRC parameters CO-DurationPerCell-r16, SlotFormatIndicator, and CSI-RS-ValidationWith-DCI-r16 is configured for a UE, the UE follows the behavior specified in TS38.213 section 11.1 and the UE is not mandated to determine the presence of the P/SP-CSI-RS when receiving a P/SP-CSI-RS on a cell with shared spectrum channel access."
+"It is RAN1’s common understanding that when none of the RRC parameters CO-DurationPerCell-r16, SlotFormatIndicator, and CSI-RS-ValidationWith-DCI-r16 is configured for a UE, the UE follows the behavior specified in TS38.213 section 11.1 and the UE is not mandated to determine the presence or absence of the P/SP-CSI-RS that might be caused by LBT failure on the gNB side when receiving a P/SP-CSI-RS on a cell with shared spectrum channel access."